What’s the Buzz

 What Does Neurodivergent Mean?

 The term "neurodivergent" describes people whose brains function and process information differently.
 It is a non-medical umbrella term that refers to the diversity in mental functioning within the human population.
-The neurodiversity movement is embracing neurodiversity, acknowledging that the variations in human brain functions are completely natural and there is no single "correct" way of thinking, learning, and fostering mental health.
+The neurodiversity movement embraces neurodiversity, acknowledging that the variations in human brain functions are completely natural and that there is no single "correct" way of thinking, learning, and fostering mental health.

 Continue reading to find out what neurodivergence means and what the common traits of neurodivergent people are.